alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

 These steps assume you have already carried out the setup process explained in the [Quick Setup Guide](/getting_started/quick_setup_guide) section.

-If you are just getting started learning CloudFoundry, you can use the sandbox space by running: ``cf target -o sandbox``
+If you are just getting started learning CloudFoundry, you can use the sandbox space by running: ``cf target -s sandbox``

 1. Check out your Django app to a local folder.